megarockit/frdp/README.md

 14: Go To Your RDP Using Software
 15: Then Put Your Url
 16: Put The Username: runneradmin
-17: Put The Password: P@ssw0rd!
+17: Put The Password: runneradmin
 18: And Connect it

 	>---------------------<